 P621L18

 If the EHT compressed beamforming/CQI report solicited by the EHT beamformer would result in an EHT Compressed Beamforming/CQI frame that exceeds 11454 octets in length, then the EHT compressed beamforming/CQI report shall be split into up to eight feedback segments.
 Each feedback segment shall be included in a separate EHT Compressed Beamforming/CQI frame and shall contain successive portions of the EHT compressed beamforming/CQI report.
-Each feedback segment shall be of equal length except the last feedback segment that may be smaller.
+Each feedback segment shall be of equal length except the last feedback segment (#19530), which may be smaller.
 Each EHT Compressed Beamforming/CQI frame that includes a feedback segment that is not the last feedback segment shall have a length of 11454 octets.